How to decommission Exchange Server 2010 after Office 365 Migration

 Scenario

 Organization has moved all their mailboxes to the Exchange Online from On-Premise Exchange 2010 server.
-MX Record is cutover to office365 (inbound and outbound mail flow is moved to office365).
-Active Directory Synchronization is being used for Syncing the users to Azure Active Directory using Azure AD Connect.
+MX Record is cutover to Microsoft 365 (inbound and outbound mail flow is moved to Microsoft 365).
+Entra connect is being used to sync Active directory users to Entra ID.

 Requirement

-Decommission Exchange 2010 server from the environment while keeping the Active Directory Synchronization through Azure AD Connect active / running.
+Decommission Exchange 2010 server from the environment while keeping the Active directory synchronization through Entra connect running.

 Procedure

-Taking backup of important email attributes is not mandatory but its always a best practices to take the backup / export before the start of this activity.
-This can be used later for verifying the email attributes to make sure that mail attributes are populated correctly as per requirement.
+Taking backup of important email attributes is not mandatory but its always a best practice to take the backup before the start of this activity.
+This backup can also be used later for verifying the email attributes to make sure that mail attributes are populated correctly as per requirement.

 Backup mail, mailNickName and proxyaddresses